 Vodka Sour vs. Whiskey Sour.
 What’s the Difference?

-The difference between vodka sours and whiskey sours are the spirits they use.
+The difference between vodka sours and whiskey sours is the spirits they use.
 A vodka sour is made with a vodka base, and a whiskey sour is made with a rum or whiskey base.

 Whiskey sours traditionally taste sweeter because of the rum included in the drink.
-If you don’t like your drinks as sweet, you can add a dash of carbonated water to your whiskey sour to diminish the sweetness.
+If you don’t like your drinks as sweet, add a dash of carbonated water to your whiskey sour to diminish the sweetness.

 Where Did the Vodka Sour Come From?